ibm-cloud-docs/containers/vpc_lb_manage.md

 ## Changing a load balancer's subnet or zone
 {: #lbaas_change_subnets}

-After you have created a VPC NLB, you can not reconfigure the listening subnet it was created with.
+After you have created a VPC NLB, you cannot reconfigure the listening subnet it was created with.
 If you want to change the listening subnet of an existing VPC NLB, you must delete, update, and reapply the corresponding Kubernetes `LoadBalancer` service.
 {: shortdesc}

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)